Word Gems

 K. And for those who might be apprehensive that this marvel might slip past them in the night undetected, don't worry, you can't miss it, it's not like some legal-fiction of "blessing" at church where you feel nothing; no, this will rock your world, turn you inside out, an up-end your well-ordered life.

 E. Newcomers will doubt us on this, but they'll find out.
-When you perceive "who's who", that "true one" just for you, you'll know it, way down deep - absolutely; you might not know anything else, and you might forget your own name, but you'll know that.
+When you perceive "who's who", that "true one" just for you, you'll know it, way down deep - you might forget your own name, but you'll know that.

 K. As a final word for the benefit of those who would still ask "How will I recognize my eternal mate?", all we can say is, sacred "consonance" is the Geiger counter you'll need to identify.

-E. And how do you get this Geiger counter? - it's actually deep within you, you already have it, but most people haven't found the "on switch".
+E. And how do you get this Geiger counter? - well, it's actually deep within, you already have it, but most people haven't found the "on switch".

 K. But, be careful what you wish for.
 As Carl Sagan used to say, "Do you wanna go for a ride?"